-Internet, the most interactive technological platform of this century, has become an integral part of our daily lives.
+The Internet, the most interactive technological platform of this century, has become an integral part of our daily lives.
 It is a learning and communication tool that offers us a wide range of opportunities.
 It is an invaluable source of knowledge and encourages creativity and imagination.
 Internet ethics involves our approach while using it for different purposes.
 We should be aware that we should always be honest and respect the rights and property of others on the web.

 Cyber safety is the safe and responsible use of information and communication technology.
 It is not just about keeping information safe and secure, but also about being responsible with that information, being respectful of other people online, and using good 'netiquette' (internet etiquette).
-This policy covers all aspects of the technology usage of students regarding the school context both inside the school premises and in the case of Online Learning too.
-The cyber safety and security policy is interlinked with the School Behavior Management Policy, Health and Safety Policy, Child Protection Policy, and IT policy.
+This policy applies to all members of the school (including staff, students, volunteers, parents / carers, visitors, community users) who have access to and are users of school ICT systems, both in and out of the school.The cyber safety and security policy is interlinked with the School Behavior Management Policy, Health and Safety Policy, Child Protection Policy and IT policy.

-Objectives
+Objectives:

-- To enable the students to browse the internet safely and understand the importance of using secure connections. - Inform the students and parents on the protective and safety measures in their use of technology, to be aware of Cyber Bullying. - To improve awareness of intelligent usage of social media websites and smart usage of educational websites. - To communicate the etiquette of electronic communication.
+- To enable the students, staffs and parents to browse the internet safely and understand the importance of using secure connections. - Inform the students and parents on the protective and safety measures in their use of technology, to be aware of Cyber Bullying. - To improve awareness of intelligent usage of social media websites and smart usage of educational websites. - To communicate the etiquettes of electronic communication.

-The DO's in the use of Online Technology and Electronic Communication:
+The DO's in the use of Online Technology and Electronic Communication for students:

-- Respect the privacy of others. - Report and flag content that is abusive or illegal. - Adhere to copyright restrictions when downloading material from the Internet, including software, games, movies, or music. - Report online bullying immediately to the teacher and parents/ or someone whom you trust. - Use a strong and unique password with combinations of numbers, uppercase and lowercase letter and special characters for each account(s). - Keep the browser, operating system and antivirus up-to-date. - Obtain software from trusted sources.
+- Respect the privacy of others. - Report and flag content that is abusive or illegal. - Adhere to copyright restrictions when downloading material from the Internet, including software, games, movies, or music. - Report online bullying immediately to the teacher and parents/ or someone whom you trust. - Use a strong and unique password with combinations of numbers, uppercase and lowercase letter and special characters for each account(s). - Keep the browser, operating system and antivirus up-to-date.

+- Obtain software from trusted sources.
 Always scan files before opening them. - Lock your screen when you're finished using your computer/ tablet/ phone.
 Further, set it to lock automatically when it goes to sleep. - Check to see if the web address begins with https:// whenever you sign in online. - Make privacy settings in social media accounts in such a way that profile and posts are visible only to close friends and acquaintances. - Connect only with known individuals. - Be mindful of your digital reputation think twice before you post something embarrassing, harmful or inappropriate. - Report to the service provider immediately if the account is hacked.
 If possible deactivate your account.